-Common Name Scientific Name Federal Status1 NYS Status2 SGCN Listing Habitat Preference4 Source of Potential Presence5 Observed On-Site Potential Impacts Impact Avoidance Measures Ruffed Grouse Bonasa umbellus - SGCN This species prefers a mix of mature forests, successional forests, and successional shrublands.
+Common Name Scientific Name Federal Status1 NYS Status2 SGCN Listing 3 Habitat Preference4 Source of Potential Presence5 Observed On-Site Potential Impacts Impact Avoidance Measures Scarlet Tanager Piranga olivacea - - SGCN This species prefers expansive deciduous and mixed forest canopies.
 Habitat for this species occurs within the Project Area.
-G, J No Potential direct impacts include habitat 255.96 acres of successional shrublands and forests to early successional grasslands.
-Potential direct impacts include habitat displacement due to the temporary conversion of 5.43 acre of successional shrubland and forests.
-Potential direct impacts include habitat loss of 2.54 acres of successional shrubland and forests.
+E, G, J No Potential direct impacts include habitat conversion of 254.23 167.60 acres of forests to early successional grasslands.
+Potential direct impacts include a habitat loss of 1.37 2.52 acres of forests.
 Potential indirect impacts could include habitat disturbance due to noise and construction activity.
-Impacts to forested areas and successional shrublands have been minimized to maximum extent practicable by siting most of the Project Components in agricultural areas.
-Tree and shrub clearing is necessary to prevent trees and shrubs from overhanging solar arrays, but clearing is limited to only what is necessary for Project operation.
-Rusty Blackbird Euphagus carolinus - - SGCN- HP Typically found within wet forest environments, breeding in fens, bogs, and near beaver ponds.
-Winters in swamps and wet woodlands.
-Habitat for this species occurs within the Project Area.
-G No Potential direct impacts include habitat conversion of 254.23 acres of forests to early successional grasslands.
-Potential direct impacts include a habitat loss of 2.52 acres of forests.
-Potential indirect impacts could include habitat disturbance due to noise and construction activity.
 Impacts to forested areas have been minimized to maximum extent practicable by siting most of the Project Components in agricultural areas.
 Tree clearing is necessary to prevent trees and shrubs from overhanging solar arrays, but clearing is limited to only what is necessary for Project operation.
-Scarlet Tanager Piranga olivacea - - SGCN This species prefers expansive deciduous and mixed forest canopies.
-Habitat for this species occurs within the Project Area.
-E, G, J No Potential direct impacts include habitat conversion of 254.23 acres of forests to early successional grasslands.
-Potential direct impacts include a habitat loss of 2.52 acres of forests.
-Potential indirect impacts could include habitat disturbance due to noise and construction activity.
-Impacts to forested areas have been minimized to maximum extent practicable by siting most of the Project Components in agricultural areas.
-Tree clearing is necessary to prevent trees and shrubs from overhanging solar arrays, but clearing is limited to only what is necessary for Project operation.
 Sedge Wren Cistothorus platensis - THR SGCN- HP During the breeding season, this species occupies meadows and wet grasslands with dense tall grasses and sedges for nest building.
 The Project Area contains habitat for this species.
-G, J No Potential direct impacts include habitat conversion of 0.84 acres of pastureland and successional old fields to early successional fields.
-Potential direct impacts include habitat displacement from the temporary conversion of 1.41 acres of pastureland and successional old fields.
+G, J No Potential direct impacts include habitat conversion of 0.80 0.84 acres of pastureland and successional old fields to early successional fields.
+Potential direct impacts include habitat displacement from the temporary conversion of 1.41-1.32 acres of pastureland and successional old fields.
 There will be no permanent habitat loss of pastureland and successional old fields to Project Components.
 Potential indirect impacts could include disturbance due to noise and construction activity.
 Impacts to pastureland and successional old fields have been minimized to maximum extent practicable by siting most of the Project Components in cropland areas.
 Impacts to cropland are unavoidable, as most of the Project Components have been sited in agricultural areas to avoid wetlands and minimize tree clearing.
 However, grassland habitat created under and between solar panels may provide improved habitat quality over active agriculture within the Project (see Section 22(f)(6)).
+Semipalm ated Sandpiper Calidris pusilla - - SGCN- HP This species breeds on the tundra, and overwinters/migrates along coastal beaches, lake and river shores, mudflats and salt marshes.
+No suitable habitat occurs within the Project Area as there are no lakes or rivers large enough to support it; however, they may use Montezuma National Wildlife Refuge during migration.
+D, G No None, as no habitat for Semipalmated Sandpiper is located within the Project Area.
+None proposed as no impacts are anticipated.
+Sharp- shinned Hawk Accipiter striatus - SSC - This forest-dwelling raptor prefers to reside in deciduous forests, thickets, forest edges, and mixed woodlands.
+Habitat for this species occurs within the Project Area.
+A, B, E, F, G, J Yes Potential direct impacts include habitat conversion of 254.23 167.60 acres of forests to early successional grasslands.
+Potential direct impacts include a habitat loss of 1.37 2.52 acres of forests.
+Potential indirect impacts could include habitat disturbance due to noise and construction activity.
+Impacts to forested areas have been minimized to maximum extent practicable by siting most of the Project Components in agricultural areas.
+Tree clearing is necessary to prevent trees and shrubs from overhanging solar arrays, but clearing is limited to only what is necessary for Project operation.